-A doctoral student who has failed either component of the qualifying examination may petition the NDRB Chair to transfer to the MS Program in Biology or Biotechnology, to receive a Master's Degree.
+A doctoral student who has failed either component of the qualifying examination may petition the NDRB Chair and the relevant MS Program GAR to transfer to the MS Program in Biology or Biotechnology, to receive a Master's Degree.
 The student must complete all degree requirements for the MS degree, including the oral comprehensive examination and/or thesis defense (as applicable) as described in the UTSA graduate catalog.